How the Silicon Valley Bank Failure Affected Tax Payments

 The FDIC has agreed to cover the deposits in a controversial bailout.
 However, they certainly will not be covered soon enough for timely sales tax compliance.

 Sales Tax DataLINK doesn’t require tax liability funding accounts.
-We set up direct pay from our client to the states.
+We set up direct pay from our client to the States.
 Your company runs no risk with STDL.

 Is it time for a change?